alex-hou-09/FBLA-Website-Coding-and-Development-Eagle-Eyes/README.md

-# FBLA Lost and Found - Digital Lost and Found System for Walnut Hills High School
+# FBLA Website Coding and Development - WHHS Digital Lost and Found

 A comprehensive full-stack lost and found platform specifically designed to digitize and streamline the lost and found process at Walnut Hills High School.
 This project was developed for the FBLA 2025-26 Website Coding and Development competition.